Become A Commissioner For Oaths: Test Required

 How To Become A Commissioner For Oaths

 The Government of Alberta has a free commissioner for oaths information and instructions guide.
 This guide has all the instructions for how to become a commissioner for oaths.
 It is also the material that you will need to study for your test. commissioner for oaths testing is done by a lawyer to make sure that you understand the role and responsibility involved with being a commissioner for oaths.
 The commissioner for oaths testing will also ensure that you are properly able to administer an oath and solemn declaration.
+Lastly, when you get the educational guide, you also get the form that we fill out and you send to the Province.

 What Do I Bring To The Commissioner For Oaths Testing?